OpenPodcar/OpenPodcar/README.md

 - **Printed Circuit Board (PCB)**

-	- Manufacture the PCB board
+	- Manufacture the PCB board.
+This can be done by sending the gerber files to an online PCB manufacturer such as pcbway.com.
+They will then post the bare board to you.
+(At this stage there are no components on it, you will solder them on later in these instructions.)

 	- **Buck converters' settings**